Shanbashir1/Better-Health-Care/README.md

 + The contact us page, was created for feedback and complaints users may have about the clinic.
 + The form allows the user to engage with the clinic so feedback can be forwarded on to relevant parties.
-+ The form is a simple created form which allows the user to enter his/her details and submit to the admin page.
++ The form is a simple form which allows the user to enter his/her details and submit it to the admin.
 + The form is then viewed by the admin and acted on accordingly.
 + The form contains the following compulsary fields.
 1. First Name